Footage of Chris Rock in immediate aftermath of Will Smith Oscars slap shared online

 Earlier in the ceremony, Regina Hall – who was hosting the ceremony alongside Amy Schumer and Wanda Sykes – poked fun at Smith and Pinkett Smith’s marriage.
 The couple could be seen laughing in response.

-The Academy has said it may discipline Smith for the incident.
+The Academy had said it may discipline Smith for the incident, but, on Friday (1 April), the actor announced his resignation from the organisation.

+Find exactly what that means for Smith’s future at the Oscars here.

 Smith’s actions have divided opinion in Hollywood and on social media, with a number of celebrities, critics and public figures – including senators and British MPs – offering their thoughts on the incident.